NY Forensic Evaluators to Receive Additional Child Safety Training

 The court was warned that Roy was “dangerous, angry, and suicidal” and that he had “stalked, harassed, and threatened” Jacqueline.
 However, a forensic evaluator recommended joint custody, and the attorney for the child failed to “take actions that would have protected Kyra.”

-In July 2016, Roy shot Kyra death while she slept.
+In July 2016, Roy shot Kyra to death while she slept.
 The child was visiting Roy on a court-sanctioned visit.
 After murdering his child, Roy set his house on fire and died by suicide.

 What the New Child Safety Legislation Does